Causal Mediation in Natural Experiments: Supplementary Appendix

 These equations have simpler expressions after assuming constant treatment effects in a linear framework; I have avoided this as having compliers, and controlling for observed factors $\vec X_i$ only makes sense in the case of heterogeneous treatment effects.

 These terms are conventionally estimated in a simultaneous regression \citep{imai2010identification}.
-If sequential ignorability does not hold, then the regression estimates from estimating the mediation equations (without adjusting for the contaminated bias term) suffer from omitted variables bias.
+If sequential quasi-random assignment does not hold, then the regression estimates from estimating the mediation equations (without adjusting for the contaminated bias term) suffer from omitted variables bias.

 \makebox[\textwidth]{\parbox{1.25\textwidth}{

 }} And so the ADE and AIE estimates are contaminated by these bias terms.
 Additionally, the AIE estimates refers to gains from the mediator among $D(z)$ compliers (not the entire average), so will be biased when not accounting for $\tilde U_i$, too.